This Delicious Dish Literally Takes MINUTES

 1. Heat a medium skillet over medium-high heat, and add the olive oil and butter.

-2. When the butter melts, add the prawns and season with a good pinch of salt.
+2. When the butter melts, add the shrimp and season with a good pinch of salt.
 Cook for 30 seconds.

-3. Add the garlic and flip the prawns over to cook on the other side.
+3. Add the garlic and flip the shrimp over to cook on the other side.

-4. Cook for 1 minute, then add the wine and simmer until the prawns are completely cooked through and pink.
+4. Cook for 1 minute, then add the wine and simmer until the shrimp are completely cooked through and pink.

-5. Transfer prawns to a bowl and continue to cook the liquid until only a couple tablespoons remain.
-Pour over the prawns and serve.
+5. Transfer shrimp to a bowl and continue to cook the liquid until only a couple tablespoons remain.
+Pour over the shrimp and serve.

 Serves 2